seowxft/seowxft.github.io/content/publicproj/ocdbbc/index.md

 showInProjects: false
 ---

-A BBC sounds piece, "OCD is a bully’: More under-25s reporting symptoms", produced by Nat Wright (Health Producer) and Sophie Hutchinson (Health Correspondent), focusing on the increasing prevalence of OCD, available treatments, and the future outlook.
+A BBC sounds piece produced by Nat Wright (Health Producer) and Sophie Hutchinson (Health Correspondent), focusing on the increasing prevalence of OCD, available treatments, and the future outlook.
 I speak about the [Brain Explorer](https://brainexplorer.net/) app, a citizen science tool where games helps us to understand more about the brain and mental health.

 <audio controls>
   <source src="2025-10-24-OCDBBC.mp3" type="audio/mpeg">